On the Efficiency of Energy Markets with Non-Merchant Storage: Introduction

+As the market-clearing problem is solved with a finite horizon, the relation with the following market horizons is embedded in the choice of a final state of energy for the storage system.
 Existing works on market clearing with non-merchant storage often neglect or simplify relations between subsequent market horizons, leading to `myopic' decision-making regarding the state of energy of the storage at the end of horizon.
 This is pointed out as a research gap by the authors of \cite{Sioshansi2021Energy}.
 A non-myopic, optimal final state of energy is challenging to determine, because it depends on both current and future market horizons.
 The non-merchant storage literature largely bypasses this problem using the following common simplifying assumptions.
 Most works do not impose any constraints on the final state of energy in the storage \cite{Taylor2014Financial,Munoz2017Financial,jiang2023duality,weibelzahl2018effects}.
 Another common simplification is to enforce that the storage state of energy is equal at the start and end of a horizon \cite{Crespo2016Impact, Zhang2020Energy, Vespermann2021Access}.
 A possible state-of-energy profile resulting from either of these myopic approaches is plotted in blue in Figure \ref{fig:intrp}, whereas an example optimal profile given perfect information about future market intervals is depicted in black.
-Such simplifying assumptions lead to suboptimal use of the storage, loss of social welfare, and market inefficiencies.
+Such simplifying assumptions can lead to suboptimal use of the storage, loss of social welfare, and market inefficiencies, which we will show in this paper.
 These effects are sometimes overlooked in existing works that consider market properties within a single horizon \cite{jiang2023duality}.
-As an alternative, a `future-aware' method, plotted in red in Figure~\ref{fig:intrp}, could approach the perfect profile if good end-of-horizon decisions were made.
+As an alternative, a `future-aware' method, in red in Figure~\ref{fig:intrp}, could approach the perfect profile if informed end-of-horizon decisions were made.

 Several previous works do consider setting a future-aware end-of-horizon level for the non-merchant storage, but this has only been done using rolling-horizon methods \cite{Zhao2020, Hua2019Pricing, Chen2021Pricing}.
 However, problems can even occur when the final state of energy is set perfectly, both in rolling-horizon or other kinds of look-ahead markets.
 They result from the fact that subsequent optimization horizons are not aware of losses and gains incurred by market participants in past horizons \cite{Hua2019Pricing}.
 As a result, it can happen that the storage improves social welfare, while not recovering its cost.
 Solutions to this problem have been proposed in a rolling-horizon setting, and with a focus on ramping constraints \cite{Hua2019Pricing, Guo2021Pricing}.